shakacode/turbolinks/README.md

 # Concepts

-Turbolinks works by listening for clicks on `<a>` elements referencing a location on the current origin.
-When an eligible link is clicked, Turbolinks requests its location via XHR, loads the response, and updates the `head` and `body` of the current page without replacing the `document`.
-Critically, external `script`, `style`, and `link` elements are considered *permanent* and are not replaced.
+Turbolinks works by listening for clicks on `<a>` elements referencing an HTML document on the current origin.
+When an eligible link is clicked, Turbolinks requests its location via XHR, loads the response, merges its `<head>`, and swaps in its `<body>`.
+Critically, `<script>`, `<style>`, and `<link>` elements in the `<head>` are considered *permanent* and not replaced.

-Turbolinks is designed to emulate standard browser behavior as closely as possible: location, history, page title, and scroll position behave exactly as you'd expect.
+Turbolinks is designed to emulate standard browser behavior as closely as possible: location, history, page title, and scroll position all behave exactly as you'd expect.

 ## Navigating with Turbolinks